margulies/gradients-workshop.github.io/content/homepage/5_registration.md

 - Indoor bed is 250€ per person

 We have aimed to keep the registration fees at cost for those registering by January 31<sup>st</sup>.

+Legal note: The amount requested is a cost-sharing contribution intended solely to cover part of the expenses of organizing the event.
+It is not a ticket price and is not subject to VAT, in accordance with the rules applicable to French non-profit associations.
+A reduced cost-sharing contribution is offered for early registration.
+This helps the association confirm participant numbers in advance and organize the event efficiently.
+It is not a commercial discount but an administrative facilitation for planning purposes.